sumitkashyap01/Etch-A-Sketch/README.md

 ## Demo

-You can view a live demo of the project [https://sumitkashyap01.github.io/Etch-A-Sketch/](#).
+You can view a live demo of the project: https://sumitkashyap01.github.io/Etch-A-Sketch/

 ## Screenshots